 Liberal Arts on the Job

 This course will help you prepare for a career that engages the arts and humanities on a daily basis.
 You’ll learn about your strengths and weaknesses and how your passions can translate into careers.
 You’ll build your personal brand, job shadow, hear from arts and humanities graduates and professionals, and gain a better understanding about writing a resume, interviewing and articulating the RCAH degree to potential graduate schools, employers and partners.
 After completing this course, you will more fully understand the value and marketability of a Liberal Arts degree

 Section 001 (Sheridan) | M W 10:20 a.m. - 12:10 p.m.

 Advanced Media Production and Design

-This workshop will explore the social and aesthetic potentials of print-, video-, and web-based media.
-Content is tailored to students who already have a background in one or more of these areas.
-Students will generate creative and socially meaningful projects in all three media formats and will explore fundamental principles of design in the process.
-We will also explore strategies for critiquing the work of others.
+This workshop will explore the social and aesthetic potentials of video- and print-based media.
+Content is tailored to students who already have a background in one or more areas of media production.
+Students will generate creative and socially meaningful projects, exploring fundamental principles of design in the process.
+We will also investigate strategies for critiquing the work of others.
 This class will provide excellent preparation for anyone who wishes to work in the RCAH Language and Media Center.
-Students who wish to enroll in this section should contact David Sheridan (email@example.com).

 Dance as Human Experience